A nearly optimal algorithm for deciding connectivity queries in smooth and bounded real algebraic sets: Introduction

+\item each semi-algebraically connected component of $V\cap \R^n$ has a non-empty and semi-algebraically connected intersection with ${R}\cap \R^n$. \end{itemize} Finally, if $C$ is a finite subset of $\C^n$, we say that ${R}$ is a {\em roadmap of $(V,C)$} if we have in addition: \begin{itemize} \item ${R}$ contains $C\cap V \cap \R^n$. \end{itemize} The set $C$ will be referred to as {\em control points}.
+For instance, computing a roadmap of $(V,\{P_1,P_2\})$ enables us to test if the points $P_1,P_2$ are on the same connected component of $V\cap \R^n$.

-\paragraph{Definition.} Our definition of a roadmap is from~\cite{SaSc11}; it slightly differs from the one in e.g.~\cite{BaPoRo06}, but serves the same purpose: compared to~\cite{BaPoRo06}, our definition is coordinate-independent, and does not involve a condition (called ${\rm RM}_3$ in~\cite{BaPoRo06}) that is specific to the algorithm used in that reference.
+This definition is from~\cite{SaSc11}; it slightly differs from the one in e.g.~\cite{BaPoRo06}, but serves the same purpose: compared to~\cite{BaPoRo06}, our definition is coordinate-independent, and does not involve a condition (called ${\rm RM}_3$ in~\cite{BaPoRo06}) that is specific to the algorithm used in that reference.
 Most importantly, we do not deal here with semi-algebraic sets, but with algebraic sets only.

-Let thus $V \subset \C^n$ be an algebraic set.
-An algebraic set ${R} \subset \C^n$ is a {\em roadmap} of $V$ if each semi-algebraically connected component of $V\cap \R^n$ has a non-empty and semi-algebraically connected intersection with ${R}\cap \R^n$, ${R}$ is contained in $V$ and ${R}$ is either one-equidimensional or empty.
-Finally, if $C$ is a finite subset of $\C^n$, we say that ${R}$ is a roadmap of $(V,C)$ if in addition, ${R}$ contains $C\cap V \cap \R^n$.
-The set $C$ will be referred to as {\em control points}.
-For instance, computing a roadmap of $(V,\{P_1,P_2\})$ enables us to test if the points $P_1,P_2$ are on the same connected component of $V\cap \R^n$.

-{\bf Data representation.} Our algorithms handle mainly multivariate polynomials, as well as zero-dimensional sets (finite sets of points) and one-dimensional sets (algebraic curves).
+\paragraph*{Straight-line programs} Our algorithms handle mainly multivariate polynomials, as well as finite sets of points and algebraic curves.